A Natural Mind for a Natural World

 2020 has been quite the year, hasn’t it?
 We laughed.
 We cried.
 We learnt new things.
-We unlearned some.
+We unlearned some other things.
 Challenges were faced.
 Battles were fought.
 But hey, we’re here.
 Rolling into 2021.
-If there’s anything we all learnt in the last year, it is the value in appreciating our surroundings and being grateful for the fundamental things in life.
+If there’s anything we all learnt of in the year, it’s the value in appreciating our surroundings and being grateful for the fundamental things in life.

 As we set our goals and intentions for this New Year, let us look to blend the virtue of mindfulness into our everyday routines.
 Learning to just be and appreciate the circumstances we’re placed in, not only helps in directing our attention and thoughts to the task at hand, but also helps relieve us of unnecessary stress and anxiety we may be holding onto.